-Please note: this feature requires initial activation by your Customer Success Manager or the Customer Support.
+Please note: this feature requires initial activation by your Customer Success Manager or Customer Support.

 On the left side of the screen, you see the associated platform(s) that are already existing, and you have the possibility to add new ones.

-Once you chose to add a new associated platform, you will have to enter information on the new platform and the contact person of that platform, on the right side of the screen.
+Once you chose to add a new associated platform, you will have to enter information on the new platform and the contact information of the representative of that platform, on the right side of the screen.
 All fields are mandatory.